Log in | Jump |

 making all our lives easier, more fulfilling, lovelier journeys

-Written on January 11, 2010, and categorized as Funky original.
+Written on January 11, 2010, and categorized as Secret and Invisible.

 Sonnet XVII